-The stereotype that all French women dress like super models out of a magazine is ludicrous.
-I live in a small town near the Mediterranean Sea and people here dress pretty much the same as they do in the US and Canada, with one small caveat: The French do wear lots of scarves.
+The stereotype that all French women dress like supermodels out of a magazine is ludicrous.
+I live in a small town near the Mediterranean Sea and people here dress pretty much the same as they do in other countries, with one small caveat: the French wear lots of scarves.

 They also tend to wear nicer shoes and their everyday attire tends to be slightly dressier and pulled together – but nothing close to the images we see in the media or in fashion magazine of French style.

-Now, if you go to Paris, you’re definitely going to see dressed-up local but all of of France does not dress like a Parisian.
+Now, if you go to Paris, you’ll see a fashionable local but all of France does not dress like a Parisian.
 Just like people from Boise Idaho don’t dress like they do in Greenwich Village New York.

 3. French women never shave: False

-This weird generalisation is far from true.
+This weird generalization is far from true.
 There are no more women in France that don’t shave than there are in the US, Canada, Australia or any other country that believes in shaving.

 I’m sure there are women who don’t shave in France but why people think all French women don’t shave is beyond me.